ZTiKnl/IDA-BGS/README.md

 5. Optional: add checkmark to approve INF data packages

 There is an extra row in the main window of EDMC, labeled IDA-BGS.
-This row can have 4 different values:
+This row can have 5 different values:
 - Idle
   Not doing anything, waiting for FSDjump event to be triggered

-- Success (no data sent)
+- Success: (no BGS/INF data sent)
   Just processed FSDjump event, but destination system does not contain our faction
   Just processed MissionCompleted event, but the target and recipient are not our faction

-- Success (data sent)
+- Success: (BGS/INF data sent)
   Just processed FSDjump event, our faction is present here, data sent without errors
   Just processed MissionCompleted event, mission is for or from our faction, data sent without errors

+- Success: (BGS/INF data sent)
+  The API received data, but isnt ready yet to process it, please wait until I built that functionality

 - Fail: error code - short error message
   could be many things, the error code and short error message will be a hint/clue